hchan/tachyonsJourney/README.md

 Garry: "I hear this there's a planet just a few minutes away from here, let's go!"
 Garry: "Try to keep keep up if you can ;)"
 And with that said, Garry took off at the speed of light.
-Mission: Find Tachyon amongst all the other particles that have escaped the star.
+Mission: Find Garry amongst all the other particles that have escaped the star.
-Game: Identify Tachyon amongst all the other particles by his wavelength (Green)
+Game: Identify Garry amongst all the other particles by his wavelength (Green)

+# Chapter 5 - The Goldilocks Zone
+Tachyon: "So which planet should we visit?"
+Garry: "I don't know yet"

 # Last Chapter
 Time: many centillion years later